-The Park Hill Board of Education discourages the exchange of gifts among students, parents and staff.
+The Board discourages the exchange of gifts among students, parents and staff.
 The term "gifts" does not include nominal items provided to all students.
-Class gifts must be presented to the entire class, regardless of whether all students were able to contribute.
+Class gifts must be presented from the entire class, regardless of whether all students were able to contribute.